 Social norms may also lead girls and women to report symptoms more frequently than boys and men, which might contribute to perceived sex differences in concussion risk.

 No matter what your sex, it’s important to seek medical help if you suspect that you have a concussion or other TBI.

 Concussions can cause a wide variety of physical, cognitive, and emotional symptoms, from headaches, to trouble concentrating, to personality changes.

 To diagnose concussions, doctors largely rely on clinical judgement and imaging technologies.

 “When patients come to the emergency department, we’re always concerned for intracranial bleeding or bruising of the brain.
 So we typically do a very good history, a physical exam, a neurological exam, and then we have decide whether we need to get a CAT scan or not to look for bleeding or bruising on the brain,” Dr. Linda Papa, a physician in the Department of Emergency Medicine at Orlando Health, told Healthline.

-“Usually that’s based on clinical judgement, but now we’re working on developing a blood test that can help us do that,” she continued.
+“Usually that’s based on clinical judgement, but now we’re working on developing a

 While there’s no “magic bullet” available to treat concussions, doctors can prescribe a wide variety of supportive therapies to help manage patients’ symptoms.

 “Normally, there’s either a neurologist or a neuropsychologist who will follow up with the patient, and they have cognitive exercises they can do,” Papa explained.
 “There’s behavioural therapy and exercises.
 There’s physical and occupational therapy if they’re having physical limitations or trouble getting back on the job.
 Some people with balance issues go through vestibular therapy.
 There’s also medications to help with anxiety and the like.”